balderdashy/sails-docs/reference/Assets.md

 # Disabling Grunt

-To disable Grunt integration in Sails, delete your Gruntfile (and/or [`tasks/`]() folder) or [disable the Grunt hook]().
+To disable Grunt integration in Sails, simply delete your Gruntfile (and/or [`tasks/`]() folder).
+You can also [disable the Grunt hook]().

-If you still want to use Grunt for other purposes, but don't want any of the default web front-end stuff, just delete your project's `assets` folder and remove the front-end oriented tasks from the `grunt/register` and `grunt/config` folders.
-You can also run `sails new myCoolApi --no-frontend` to omit the `assets` folder and front-end-oriented Grunt tasks for future projects.
-You can also replace your `sails-generate-frontend` module with alternative community generators, or create your own.
+If you still want to use Grunt for other purposes, but don't want any of the default web front-end stuff, just delete your project's assets folder and remove the front-end oriented tasks from the `grunt/register/` and `grunt/config/` folders.
+You can also run `sails new myCoolApi --no-frontend` to omit the assets folder and front-end-oriented Grunt tasks for future projects.
+You can also replace your `sails-generate-frontend` module with alternative community generators, or [create your own]().
 This allows `sails new` to create the boilerplate for native iOS apps, Android apps, Cordova apps, SteroidsJS apps, etc.

 # Automation